top of page

 Worcester’s Blue Bandbox

 In February 2015 a group of investors, including former Boston Red Sox President Larry Lucchino, purchased the Pawtucket Red Sox from the family of the late Ben Mondor.
-The ownership group immediately began a search for a new ballpark, as their longtime home, McCoy Stadium, was deemed unfit without almost a total reconstruction.
-After several proposed plans in both Providence and Pawtucket fell through, it was announced on August 17, 2018 that the team would relocate to Worcester (pronounced “Woo-stah”), MA for the 2021 season.
+The ownership group immediately began a search for a new ballpark, as the Pawsox’ longtime home, McCoy Stadium, was deemed unfit without major reconstruction.
+After several proposed plans in Pawtucket and Providence fell through, it was announced on August 17, 2018 that the team would relocate to Worcester (pronounced “Woo-stah”), MA for the 2021 season.

-The new ballpark would be a part of a proposed live-work-play development.
+The new facility would be a part of a proposed live-work-play development.
 Cost for the ballpark alone would reach $159.5 million, making this the most expensive minor league stadium ever built.
-Naming rights for the stadium were purchased by Polar Beverages.
-The Red Sox, called the “WooSox” for short, played their first game on May 11, 2021.
+Polar Beverages purchased naming rights for the ballpark.
+The Red Sox, colloquially called the “WooSox,” played their first game on May 11, 2021.

 Worcester was once home to a Major League Baseball team.
 The Worcester Worcesters (alternately known as the Brown Stockings or Ruby Legs) played in the National League from 1880 to 1882.
 The first perfect game in Major League history was thrown in Worcester, by Lee Richmond against the Cleveland Blues on June 12, 1880.
 The Worcester team was dropped by the league to make way for a franchise in Philadelphia that became the Phillies.